-Firefighters battled a six hour long fire in sub-freezing weather to extingush one of the largest fires in Mandan's history.
+On January 30, firefighters battled a six hour long fire in sub-freezing weather to extinguish one of the largest fires in Mandan's history.
 The Hulette Building, home to the city's Ben Franklin 5-and-dime store, was a complete loss.
 Damage was estimated at $200,000 ($1.7 million 2015$).
 Fortunately, no loss of life or significant injuries occurred due to the event.

 Much of the information presented on this page is based on the research conducted by Diane Boit on assignment to the Mandan News in her weekly "Those were the Days" columns.